Long Covid Part 10: MCMC Management Protocol

 Fatigue, brain fog and shortness of breath

-Over 65- 60+% increased cardiovascular or cerebrovascular event and an increased risk of dementia or between 50 to 80% in next 12 months
+Over 65- 60+% increased cardiovascular or cerebrovascular event in next 12 months, and around 50 to 80% increased risk of dementia

 Change in microbiome